danielmackay/dotnet-domain-driven-design/README.md

 ### Value Objects

-- Use ValueObjects for objects that are defined by their properties (i.e. not by ID) (usually part of an another table)
+- Use ValueObjects for objects that are defined by their properties (i.e. not by ID) (usually part of another table)
 - Value objects can only be modified as part of their aggregate root
 - Will be part of the AggregateRoot table in the DB
 - Configured in EF via `builder.OwnsOne()`